-Often, you can tell what type of skin you have simply by feeling it after a few hours of leaving it alone.
+Often, you can tell what type of skin you have simply by feel after a few hours of leaving it alone.
 Combination skin will feel slick on the forehead but soft and supple on the cheeks.
-People with dry skin may feel rough patches or flaky skin in areas of dryness.
-And oily skin types are slick and greasy pretty much all over.
+People with dry skin may feel rough patches in areas of dryness.

 Do You Often Deal With Redness?

 Redness, itchiness, and stinging are usually signs of sensitive skin.
 This can occur when you’re using a product that may contain irritating ingredients or simply as a result of rubbing it too hard.